JuliaPoo/Collection-of-CTF-Writeups/RARCTF-2021/Mini-A3S/README.md

   <img  src="rsrc/sbox_diff.png" alt="SBOX differential table">
 </p>

 This looks bad, as a good SBOX should have a pretty uniform differential table.
-This is a good indication that the SBOX is _really_ close to being affine.
-It's pretty straightforward to derive this affine approximation:
+It's a good indication that the SBOX is _really_ close to being affine, and it's pretty straightforward to derive this affine approximation:

 ```python
 def sbox_affine(i:tuple):